 It is definitely very strange things in areas as rigorous and as scientists supposed that the economic and monetary policies.
 Take for example the ECB.
 Officially launched in 1998, she had set a goal (besides controlling inflation under 2%, in conditions as we know) a programmed evolution and sets the money supply, that is, -dire the amount of money in circulation in the eurozone, according to the precepts of Milton Friedman: growing money supply of a constant and predictable value, equal to the inflation target plus the growth target.
 Thus was set the objective of growing the money supply (called M3) of about 4,5% annually (2 2% inflation +% growth 0,5% + correction term).

 In 2005, it took me to go take a look (certainly he must want because all this is not very publicized nor understandable at first, it is true) on the data in the field.
 And guess what we discovered: in 2005, the money supply has grown in Europe almost 8%.

 isolated case you say?
 Nay.
 Because since its launch, never a year I say never well one year, the ECB has held its target of 4,5%!
 Always on top, and not a little.

-As a result, compared to the theoretical growth targeted in 1998, approximately 20% of euros "in surplus" were created and put into circulation, ie around 1000 billion euros on a total money supply of about 6000 billion.
+The result from the theoretical progression described in 1998, approximately 20 euros% "extra" that were created and put into circulation, almost 1000 billion on a total money supply of about 6000 billion.